Photo Credit: Lansinoh

 Whether you're going back to work or have responsibilities that mean you need to be away from your baby for a few hours, a powerful and efficient breast pump can make all the difference to help you continue breastfeeding.
 But double electric pumps like the popular Medela Pump in Style can come with a daunting price tag of around $300.

-That's one reason why a new regulation, which went into effect August 2012, has been put in place requiring insurance companies to cover breast pumps and lactation consultants -- without co-pays or deductibles.
-Translation: you can now get a free fancy breast pump!
+That's one reason why a new regulation, which went into effect August, has been put in place requiring insurance companies to cover breast pump rental and lactation consultants -- without co-pays or deductibles.
+Translation: you can now rent a breast pump gratis!
+Even better -- some insurance companies may cover the cost to purchase one.
 Breastfeeding supplies and support are two of the new preventive care services now available to women thanks to the Affordable Care Act.
 However, even though the policy seems simplistic it's actually a tough one to navigate.
 Here's what you need to know about getting a breast pump covered by your insurance.

 Grandfathered plans are exempt: If your health insurance plan was in place before March 23, 2010 when the Affordable Care Act was signed, it is not required to comply with the new breast pump and breastfeeding support provisions.
 That said, you may still have some coverage, and will only have to come up with a co-pay or deductible out of pocket.
 Not sure if your plan is grandfathered?
 Call and ask.